CarterG-17/Rheoscale_2.0/README.md

 There are 3 main way's to use rheoscale.
 1. As a Python Package
 2. As a Command line interface (CLI)
-3. As an excel spreadsheet
+3. As an excel spreadsheet at https://github.com/liskinsk/RheoScale-calculator

 ### Python Package